 This course seeks to integrate evangelism and evangelistic practice with the purpose of developing a life style identity that is conducive to personal and community outreach.

-Participants will be encouraged to improve their effectiveness in personal communication of the Gospel.
-The Theological underpinnings of effective communication of the Gospel will be investigated.
+Participants will be encouraged to improve their effectiveness in personal communication of the Gospel, including in making the evangelistic sermons.
+1 The Theological underpinnings of effective communication of the Gospel will be investigated.
 Practical applications in dialoguing the Gospel suited for all those engaged in this communication will be explored.
 Principles and approaches to developing disciples through ongoing dialogue will be explored with an effort to incorporate new believers into the local fellowship.